PascalCorpsman/FPC_cyclone-physics/Readme.md

 | 010    | 446          | [fracture](src/Demos/010_fracture)
 | 011    | 457          | [explosion](src/Demos/011_explosion)

-If you do not wan't to wait up until i finished reading the book you can try look at the books github repository which is located [here](https://github.com/idmillington/cyclone-physics).
+The orig source from the book is hosted [here](https://github.com/idmillington/cyclone-physics).

 ### What is needed to compile and run the code ?